Adaptive Reinforcement Learning for Unobservable Random Delays: Interaction-Delayed Reinforcement Learning with Real-Valued Delay

 \section{Interaction-Delayed Reinforcement Learning with Real-Valued Delay}

-In Section~\ref{sec:interaction-layer-delayed-mdps} we introduce the delayed MDP using discrete delays measured in steps within the MDP.
-For real systems described by a MDP, each step corresponds to some amount of real-valued time, possibly controlled by a clock.
+For real systems described by an MDP, each step corresponds to some amount of real-valued time, possibly controlled by a clock.
 Any interaction delay with the real system will also correspond to some amount of real-valued time that does not necessarily align with the time taken for a step in the MDP.
-Therefore it makes sense to talk about delay directly as real-valued time when considering interaction delays for systems in the real world.
+Therefore, it makes sense to consider delay directly as real-valued time when considering interaction delays for systems in the real world.

-In Appendix~\ref{app:cont} we describe the effect that delays have when they are described as real-valued delays.
+In Appendix~\ref{app:cont}, we describe the effect that delays have when they are described as real-valued delays.
 We describe in Appendix~\ref{app:il-realvalue} how to implement the interaction layer to handle these real-valued delays.